-Environmentally Sensitive Area review for residential and non-residential development must be performed as part of a final plat applications and site plan applications, respectively.
+Environmentally Sensitive Areas Review is required for all development except for the following.
+Application for an Environmentally Sensitive Area Review for residential and non-residential development must be performed as part of a final plat applications and site plan applications, respectively. can be made in conjunction with a Site Review required under Subchapter 13.
 An Environmentally Sensitive Area review is required for all development except for the following:

-- 1. Property that does not contain any Environmentally Sensitive Areas as depicted on the City's Environmentally Sensitive Areas Map. - 2.
-Grading, filling, cutting or other earth-moving activity on any lot involving less than 25 cubic yards for residential projects or 50 cubic yards for non-residential projects; - 3.
-Activities such as ordinary maintenance and landscaping operations, individual home gardens, repairs, and additions or minor modifications of a single-family dwelling, except as prohibited by the Development Code. - 4.
-The applicant can demonstrate through an Environmentally Sensitive Area field assessment application the subject property contains no Environmentally Sensitive Areas.
+- 1. Property that does not contain any Eenvironmentally Sensitive Aereas as depicted on the City's Environmentally Sensitive Areas Map. - 2.
+Grading, filling, cutting or other earth-moving activity on any lot involving less than 25 cubic yards for residential projects or fifty (50) cubic yards for non-residential projects; - 3.
+Activities such as ordinary maintenance and landscaping operations, individual home gardens, repairs, and additions or minor modifications of a single-family dwelling, except as required prohibited by the Development Code. - 4.
+Development of single-family homes at a density of one home for 2 acres or more shall be permitted and shall be subject to the following restrictions: - a.
+The home shall not be located in the Environmentally Sensitive Areas. - b.
+Clustering is required where more than one home is permitted within a development in order to preserve the greatest extent of the Environmentally Sensitive Areas. - c.
+The dwelling shall be in compliance with all other development regulations. - d.
+Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment shall not be built within the Environmentally Sensitive Areas. - 54.
+The applicant can demonstrate through an Environmentally Sensitive Area field assessment application to the Director of Planning and Development's satisfaction that the subject property contains no Environmentally Sensitive Areas.

-B. Information Required
+B. Information Completed Application Required

 Information as required on the final plat and site plan checklist must be provided.
 Additional information deemed appropriate and necessary to process the application may also be required.
+A completed application for Environmentally Sensitive Areas Review shall contain the following: